The densest subgraph problem in sparse random graphs: Acknowledgements

 \section{Acknowledgements}

-This research was supported by the ARO MURI grant W911NF-08-1-0233, \emph{Tools for the Analysis and Design of Complex Multi-Scale Networks}, the NSF grant CNS-0910702, and the NSF Science \& Technology Center grant CCF-0939370, \emph{Science of Information}.
-The work was initiated at the follow-up meeting of the Newton Institute programme \textnumero 86 on \emph{Stochastic Processes in Communication Sciences}.
-The authors thank M. Lelarge and R. Sundaresan for fruitful discussions.
+The work was initiated at the follow-up meeting of the Newton Institute programme N$^{\mathrm{o}} 86$: \textit{Stochastic Processes in Communication Sciences}.
+The authors thank M. Lelarge, R. Sundaresan and an anonymous referee for fruitful discussions.